lalebdi/JavaScript-DataStructures/README.md

 O(n^2) Quadratic- every element in a collection needs to be compared to ever other element.
 Two nested loops O(2^n) Exponential- recursive algorithms that solves a problem of size N O(n!)
 Factorial- you are adding a loop for every element

+Iterating through half a collection is still O(n)
+Two separate collections: O(a * b) -> e.g. nested for loops.
+functions on the same indentation: O(a + b).